Competition procedures 2019

-- Two-page (maximum) support letter for the applicant, clearly describing the complementarities between the applicant, the supervisor, the Faculty, and McGill research environment
+- Two (2) page (maximum) letter of support for the applicant, clearly describing the complementarities between the applicant, the supervisor, the Faculty, and McGill research environment

 - Applicant's CV

-- One-page statement outlining the applicant’s proposed postdoctoral research at McGill
+- Two to four (2-4) page statement outlining the applicant’s proposed postdoctoral research at McGill

 - Names of three proposed referees, including the applicant’s association to them and a URL link to the referees’ websites

 In preparing these materials, you may find it helpful to consult the Banting Selection Committee’s evaluation criteria.
 Please also consult the Banting website and McGill’s GPS website for further details on the Fellowship and for the responsibilities of the applicant, supervisor, and other university offices.

 As these are extremely competitive Fellowships, supervisors should choose their nominees with care.
 In particular, applicants must meet all of the following eligibility criteria:

 - Must not be completing or have completed a PhD at McGill

 - Must have fulfilled all degree requirements for a PhD between September 15, 2016 and September 30, 2020 (inclusively) and before the start date of their award

 - Must not hold a tenure-track or tenured faculty position at McGill or elsewhere